The Discovery of Radiation

 Science and medicine have come a long way in the past century.

 We now have a much greater understanding of radiation’s effect on the human body and we can use it to successfully cure many types of cancer, including non-melanoma skin cancer at extremely high rates.

-Advanced Skin and Mohs Surgery Center is the regional leader of detection and treatment of skin cancer.
+Advanced Skin and Mohs Surgery Clinic is the regional leader of detection and treatment of skin cancer.
 We offer advanced treatments options for skin cancer which include, but not limited to, Mohs Micrographic Surgery, conventional surgery, topical chemotherapy and Superficial Radiation Therapy (SRT).

 All of these surgical and non-surgical options are a great way to cure skin cancer, depending on the type of skin cancer and what suits your lifestyle.
 All of theses treatments are offered by ASMSC doctors in ASMSC’s outpatient offices.